 Robert and Brandi Day

-The Day Family has transitioned from missionaries to Mission Project Coordinators.
-The most important aspect of serving as a Mission Project Coordinator (MPC) is relationships.
-After living in Zambia for 4 years the Day family learned to deeply value relating and sharing life together with Zambians.
-As MPCs we want to facilitate and strengthen relationships of our Stateside friends with our Zambian ministry partners.
-Robert remains involved as the Medical Director of Faith Medical Centre, where the vision of “addressing spiritual and physical needs of the vulnerable” is demonstrated daily in the care and Gospel witness to the medically isolated of Kakolo, Zambia.
-We remain committed to the mission of Faith Children’s Village Orphanage to “lead children into a relationship with Jesus Christ and disciple them to be Christ-like in actions and attitudes and to equip each child with life skills that will allow them to become productive Christian citizens.”
+Robert and Brandi Day are Mission Project Coordinators for Faith Medical Center in the bush community of Kakolo, Zambia.
+We enjoy maintaining and creating new relationships that connect God’s family and bridge geographic, cultural and language barriers.
+Having lived in Zambia for four years while developing the medical clinic, the Day family learned to deeply value sharing life together with Zambians.
+As MPCs we want to facilitate and strengthen relationships of our Stateside friends with this Zambian administered ministry, where the vision of “addressing spiritual and physical needs of the vulnerable” is demonstrated daily in the excellent medical care and consistent Gospel witness to the medically and materially vulnerable people of Kakolo and nearby villages.
+Faith Medical Center is part of a three-fold (orphanage, school and medical facility) ministry of Faith Children’s Village that is committed to “lead children into a relationship with Jesus Christ and disciple them to be Christ-like in actions and attitudes and to equip each child with life skills that will allow them to become productive Christian citizens.”

-We enjoy making connections of Stateside churches and individuals with these Zambian ministries.
-We facilitate short term mission teams, vision trips, and newsletter correspondences.
-Likewise, we serve as relational ambassadors for our Zambian friends by sharing the vision and ministry opportunities with our friends in America.
+The Day family facilitates short term mission teams, vision trips, and newsletter correspondences, and we serve as relational ambassadors for our Zambian friends by sharing the vision and ministry opportunities with our friends in America.

 The story of Faith Children’s Village Orphanage and Faith Medical Centre is a real-life testimony of the worldwide church ministering to the broken and vulnerable through our relationships with each other and with our Savior Jesus Christ.